-- 1.18 The duties set out within the Habitats Regulations apply to any public body or individual holding public office with a statutory remit and function, referred to as 'competent authorities.'
+- 1.18 It should be noted that the European Directives operate on the basis that sites are in place to serve as an ecologically functioning network, and ultimately it is the preservation of that network as a whole that is the overall aim of the European Directives.
+The network is often referred to as the Natura 2000 Network or 'N2K.' - 1.19 The duties set out within the Habitats Regulations apply to any public body or individual holding public office with a statutory remit and function, referred to as 'competent authorities.'
 The requirements are applicable in situations where the competent authority is undertaking or implementing a plan or project, or authorising others to do so.
-A more detailed guide to the step by step process of HRA is provided in this report at Appendix 1. - 1.19 In assessing the implications of any plan or project, in this case a local plan, for European sites in close proximity, it is essential to fully understand the sites in question, their interest features, current condition, sensitivities and any other on-going matters that are influencing each of the sites.
-Every European site has a set of 'interest features,' which are the ecological features for which the site is designated or classified, and the features for which Member States should ensure the site is maintained or, where necessary restored. - 1.20 Each European site has a set of 'conservation objectives' that set out the objectives for the site interest, i.e. what the site should be achieving in terms of restoring or maintaining the special ecological interest of European importance.
-These objectives are set by Natural England and published for each European site in high level generic form and then with supplementary advice that relates to the interpretation of these at each individual site. - 1.21 The site conservation objectives and supplementary advice are relevant to any HRA, because they identify what should be achieved for the site, and HRA may therefore consider whether any plan or project may compromise the achievement of those objectives. - 1.22 A summary of relevant European sites is provided within this section below.
+A more detailed guide to the step by step process of HRA is provided in this report at Appendix 1. - 1.20 In assessing the implications of any plan or project, in this case a local plan, for European sites in close proximity, it is essential to fully understand the sites in question, their interest features, current condition, sensitivities and any other on-going matters that are influencing each of the sites.
+Every European site has a set of 'interest features,' which are the ecological features for which the site is designated or classified, and the features for which Member States should ensure the site is maintained or, where necessary restored. - 1.21 Each European site has a set of 'conservation objectives' that set out the objectives for the site interest, i.e. what the site should be achieving in terms of restoring or maintaining the special ecological interest of European importance.
+These objectives are set by Natural England and published for each European site in high level generic form and then with supplementary advice that relates to the interpretation of these at each individual site. - 1.22 The site conservation objectives and supplementary advice are relevant to any HRA, because they identify what should be achieved for the site, and HRA may therefore consider whether any plan or project may compromise the achievement of those objectives. - 1.23 A summary of relevant European sites is provided within this section below.
 Further information on European site interest and links to the conservation objectives can be found at Appendix 2 of this report.